mahlenmorris/VCVRack/Memory.md

 # Acknowledgements
 Many thanks to [Marc Weidenbaum](https://disquiet.com/) for his offhand suggestion that resulted in this idea coming to fruition.
-His encouragement and enthusiasm for this idea were essential to it reaching this point.
+His encouragement and enthusiasm for this idea was essential to it reaching this point.

 Thanks to both [BaconPaul](https://baconpaul.org/) and [pachde](https://library.vcvrack.com/?query=&brand=pachde&tag=&license=) of the VCV Rack community for greatly extending my silly idea to send text over a VCV cable and seeing far more value in it then I did.
 And for then doing the actual work of implementing it.